wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Components of Differentiation/Parametrization.md

 # Parametrization
 [[Curves as Parametric Functions|Description of a curve]] with a [[Parameters vs. Variables|parameter]].
 *[[Curves Theory|Curves can describe many things.]]*
-In essence, parametrization abstracts the **essence of control** over variability, encoding how a system's characteristics are structured, bounded, and explored via independent parameters.

 **Parametrization** can be viewed as the process of introducing a **set of independent variables** (parameters) that **govern** or **describe** the possible states, positions, or configurations of a system within a defined space.
 	These parameters **structure** how the variability of the system's characteristics (dimensions/properties) is expressed, effectively transforming a complex, potentially unconstrained set of possibilities into a manageable form.
+		In essence, parametrization abstracts the **essence of control** over variability, encoding how a system's characteristics are structured, bounded, and explored via independent parameters.

+The **arrangement** of **parameters** and **variables** within a system defines the relationships between them and determines how the system behaves, ultimately affecting the **instances** produced.
+	These arrangements govern the **constraints**, **behavior**, and **potential outcomes** of a system, influencing the structure of the solution space.
+		Broadly, the way parameters and variables are arranged affects the **nature of the solutions**, including how values for variables are determined, how they change in response to parameters, and how they are constrained by the system’s structure.

-Parametrization is a key part of the constraint aspect, as it provides a structured way to define and explore the possible variations within a differentiated state.
+**Parametrization** is a key part of the [[Constraints|constraint]] aspect, as it provides a structured way to define and explore the possible variations within a differentiated state.
 	By introducing parameters, you effectively "shape" or "limit" the state, determining how its characteristics are expressed and related.
 		This process confines the infinite possibilities into a manageable and structured form, defining the boundaries of that state.
 ### Key Aspects of Parametrization